 Soapwalla founder Rachel Winard went from never being sick and having great skin to suddenly having a constant fever, getting covered in full-body rashes, and experiencing all sorts of other weird symptoms and illnesses.
 It took her 15 doctors to finally get diagnosed with systemic lupus erythematosus (SLE), an autoimmune disease where your immune system attacks your own tissues and organs.
 She was eventually put on chemotherapy for her lupus, along with several other powerful drugs.
-When she still wasn’t healing, she decided to take control of her own health and seek a practitioner who knew how to treat lupus without medication.
-And — spoiler alert — she did, through the transformative power of Ayurvedic healing.
-Read on to read her story and how she used Ayurvedic treatment for lupus.
+When she still wasn’t healing, she decided to take control of her own health and seek a practitioner who understood natural remedies for lupus.
+And — spoiler alert — she found a natural treatment for lupus that worked: Ayurvedic healing.

 “Before that, I barely even got headaches,” Winard says.
 “I just never had any health bumps.”
 She’d never really gotten sick as a child, and had always had clear skin, not even a pimple during adolescence.
 Suddenly, she was the sickest person she knew.

 For that first year of law school, she just hoped the symptoms would go away on their own, that maybe it was all somehow stress-related.
 Looking back now, she knows that she was just leaning on “all those things you tell yourself when you know something is really wrong but you don’t know how to deal with it.”